-Past Track In version 1.80 and above, there is an option to draw your track, color coded from yellow through green blue and red based on speed, as you race.
+Past Track This is an option to draw your track, color coded from yellow through green blue and red based on speed, as you race.
 The track starts from when the start timer is running, thru the finish, or when the timer is stopped.
-In Version 2.30 and above, these tracks are saved, and you can display them on the chart using the chart pop-up options dialog (detailed below).
+These tracks are saved, and you can display them on the chart using the chart pop-up options dialog (detailed below).

 Other data Superimposed on the top area of the chart, partly transparent, are your current Speed over ground (SOG) and Velocity made good (VMG).
-These are shown in units you chose in the preferences.
+The VMG is currently VMG-C (VMG on the course) which is the VMG to the next mark.
+(See Blog entry on VMG HERE) These are shown in units you chose in the preferences.
 In this shot, they are N/A because my device did not have a GPS fix at the time I took the screenshot.

 Buttons: From left to right, the buttons at the bottom are: